Every Freelance Writer Needs a Business Card

 #2.
 Hand ’em out!

-Don’t be shy about giving your business card to someone you meet.
+Don’t be shy about giving your business card to someone you meet, either casually or at a networking event.

 You don’t have to do a big sales pitch with it, or do your elevator speech (although you can), but get it in people’s hands.